XML RSS

 Green tea tuberculosis research shows reduced Mycobacterium survival

 One reason tuberculosis is difficult to eradicate is its persistence within macrophage cells in the body.
-One target for reducing this persistence is the host molecule tryptophan-aspartate-containing coat protein or TACO.
+A target for reducing this persistence is the host molecule tryptophan-aspartate-containing coat protein or TACO.

 A study found that EGCG from green tea can down-regulate the TACO gene transcription by inhibiting the Sp1 transcription factor.